Disclosure Some links are affiliate links — we earn a small commission at no extra cost to you.

 Does EuroDNS have a free plan?

-No — EuroDNS does not currently offer a free plan, but most users can get a free trial (typically 14–30 days) before committing.
+No — EuroDNS does not currently offer a permanent free plan.
+Check their website for current trial offers (typically 14–30 days).

 Does Namecheap have a free plan?

-No — Namecheap does not currently offer a free plan, but most users can get a free trial (typically 14–30 days) before committing.
+No — Namecheap does not currently offer a permanent free plan.
+Check their website for current trial offers (typically 14–30 days).

 Which is cheaper: EuroDNS or Namecheap?